radcamp/radcamp.github.io/LatinAmerica2026/exercises/ipyrad-CLI-FullTutorial.md

   * Documentation: http://ipyrad2.github.io
 ```

+## ipyrad2 classic mode
+One of the main differences from the previous ipyrad interface is that ipyrad2
+centers the command line around named subcommands with clearer inputs, outputs,
+logs, and stats.
+This new interface is more powerful and more expressive, but it
+also has a steeper learning curve.
+To facilitate ease of use we have implemented
+the older ipyrad CLI format, which uses a single command and a params
+file through a companion tool `ipyrad2-classic`.
+We will focus on `ipyrad2-classic`
+for the moment, but will return to the new ipyrad2 subcommand interface later on.

 ## Create a new parameters file
 ipyrad uses a text file to hold all the parameters for a given assembly.